LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

 examples <https://github.com/LaboratoireMecaniqueLille/crappy/tree/master/
 examples>`_.
 At that point of the tutorials, there are still a few uncovered topics only relevant to advanced users.
-You can check them on the :ref:`next and last page of the tutorials <More about custom objects in Crappy>`.
+You can check them on the :ref:`next and last page of the tutorials <tutorials/complex_custom_objects:more about custom objects in crappy>`.